CAMERA-BBQS/BCI2000/README.md

 # BCI2000
 ## Introduction:
 Our platform is built on top of BCI2000, a modular real-time system for multi-modal acquisition and experimental control.
-In our setup, BCI2000 is used specifically as a synchronization backbone to provide a unified time base across multiple data streams, including (intracranial) neural recordings, video, audio, and a custom [Python-based script](https://github.com/CAMERA-BBQS/PyUnityLink), that communicates with our Ecological Momentary Assessment (EMA).
+In our setup, BCI2000 is used specifically as a synchronization platform to provide a unified time base across multiple data streams, including neural recordings, video, audio, and a custom [Python-based script](https://github.com/CAMERA-BBQS/PyUnityLink), that communicates with our Ecological Momentary Assessment (EMA).
 We leverage BCI2000’s real-time signal streaming and event-marker infrastructure to ensure precise temporal alignment across modalities, while all task logic and downstream analyses are implemented in custom components outside of BCI2000.
 For more information, please visit: [BCI2000](https://www.bci2000.org).